kayaei/pands-project/README.md

 ##### iii.
 Pivot and Describe

-Similiar to above statistical summary of the dataset with few more attributes e.g. 'row count, mean, standard deviation, min, max, 25%th, 50%th and 75%th percentiles' of each numeric colums (sepal_length, sepal_width, petal_length, petal_width) as well as each species.
+Similar to above statistical summary of the dataset with few more attributes e.g. 'row count, mean, standard deviation, min, max, 25%th, 50%th and 75%th percentiles' of each numeric columns (sepal_length, sepal_width, petal_length, petal_width) as well as each species.
 I used the 'Pivot and Describe' methods from the Seaborn library to find the above statistical attributes.
 Here is the 'Pivot and Describe' python script;

 ```python
 # Etem Kaya 11-Apr-2019